 The Multicolored Asian Lady Beetle was introduced from Asia and is now found throughout the United States from coast to coast.
-It was first released as a biological control for mites, aphids and other pests during the nineteen hundreds.
+It was first released as a biological control for mites, aphids, and other pests during the 1900s.
 By the mid 1990s it was well on its way to becoming a beneficial insect and a pest at the same time.

 The Multicolored Asian Lady Beetle is a very beneficial natural predator of many insects and should be tolerated if possible.
-However, if they’ve become an extreme nuisance in your home, give us a call.
-We may be able to help.
+However, if they’ve become an extreme nuisance in your home, contact us.
+We may be able to help